vycke/crinkles.dev/src/content/my-css-architecture.md

 ## From methodology to framework

 CUBE CSS is a methodology with *simplicity* at its core.
-It values CSS for what it is, and so should a framework.
-It should harness the power of the cascade and combine it with *custom properties*.
-This creates a *flexible*, *scalable* and *extensible* CSS architecture.
+It values CSS for what it is.
+The methodology works well with *custom properties* to implement a [framework](https://github.com/kevtiq/css-framework).
+The combination creates a *flexible*, *scalable* and *extensible* CSS architecture.
 The custom properties act as [design tokens](https://css-tricks.com/what-are-design-tokens/) and can be used across all layers of the architecture.
+My framework consists of three layers.

+- **Layout**: classes that look at the macro-level of an application.
+They provide flexible and responsive layout solutions that are common across an application.
+- **Utilities**: classes that do one job and do one job well.
+This is often a class that alters a single property.
+But utilities like the [`.click-area` class](https://github.com/kevtiq/css-framework/blob/main/src/utilities/click-area.scss) cover more than a single property but still do only one thing.
+- **Blocks**: correspond to UI components.
+That what cannot be solved with layout and/or utility classes alone can be solved in blocks.
+You can choose to cover all styles of a component in a block, or you can only put those styles not covered by other classes in a block.

-When looking at my [own implementation](https://github.com/kevtiq/css-framework), there are three layers on top of the design tokens.
-CUBE CSS does include a fourth layer, exceptions.
+> CUBE CSS does include a fourth layer, exceptions.
 Although I love the `data-`attributes on HTML tags, I see them as a part of the blocks.

-- **Layout**:
-- **Utilities**:
-- **Blocks**:

-> Implementing and using this correctly requires knowledge about specificity and the cascade.
-Many of the layout patterns will apply CSS properties with a higher specificity compared to utilities.
-In some cases, the specificity might be the same, but you should not override layout properties with utilities.

-With this in mind, a framework can be created, such as [my own SCSS framework](https://github.com/kevtiq/css-framework).
-This framework is built around the ideas of CUBE CSS and with custom properties in mind.
-It has the architecture outlined below.
+If you look closely at the code of [my framework](https://github.com/kevtiq/css-framework), it has the architecture outlined below.
 As you can see, it only focuses on layout and utility classes.
 Blocks and exceptions are very project-specific, and often tied to UI components.
 Therefore they are left out of scope in this framework.
 However, there are many ways how you can add blocks in conjunction with this framework to a project.
 You can add a directory to the framework, but I would suggest *co-locate* it near the corresponding UI components.
 You could do this via CSS modules, styled-components, scoped styles in Svelte, etc.

 ```
 styles/